 Hey friends!
-Yes, I am currently still in San Fran (flying home today), but I wanted to share a quick workout I’ve been taking with my on all of my travels…including this one!
+Yes, I am currently still in San Fran (flying home today), but I wanted to share a quick workout I’ve been taking with me on all of my travels…including this one!

 Before we jump into the workout, can we talk protein powder for a second?
-Lately I have been ALL ABOUT IT.
-I’ve never been much of a hardcore protein powder fan, but for some reason I haven’t been able to stay full after workouts and throughout the day and protein powder is really doing the trick.
-We get asked all of the time what protein powders we use before an after workouts and
+Lately, I have been ALL ABOUT IT.
+I’ve never been much of a hardcore protein powder fan, but for some reason, I haven’t been able to stay full after workouts and throughout the day and protein powder is really doing the trick.
+We get asked all of the time what protein powders we use before an after workouts.

 - Aloha Plant-Based Protein Powder (we love the vanilla and chocolate)